 FAQ

 - Will I lose my chat history after the downgrade?
-No. History stays on the account; only model access and quotas change.
+No. History, custom GPTs, and memory stay on the account; only model access and quotas change.

 - Do I have to wait until the original renewal date to get Plus back?
 No. Re-subscribing today starts a new billing cycle immediately.

 - Why did I not get an email?
-OpenAI sends dunning emails but they often hit spam, or go to an older email on file.
-Check spam and any alternate emails.
+OpenAI does send dunning emails, but they often hit spam or go to an older address on file.
+Check spam and any alternate inboxes.

 - Can I get a refund for the days I lost?
-Sometimes, via support, but only if the lapse was clearly on OpenAI’s side (e.g., a known billing incident).
+Sometimes, via support, but usually only if the lapse was clearly on OpenAI’s side (for example, a known billing incident).

 - Is this different from the “subscription not recognized” issue?
 Yes.
 Downgrade means the plan actually ended.
-Not-recognized means the plan is still active but the UI does not see it.
+Not-recognized means the plan is still active but the UI cannot see it.